WebCLAP/wclap-bridge/README.md

 ### Validity checking

 The CLAP module implementation only uses or returns values it understands, so there is an implicit whitelist.
-No events or values passed across the WCLAP bridge (in either direction) should have un-translated pointers
+No events or values passed across the WCLAP bridge (in either direction) should have un-translated pointers.

 There may (in future) be additional checks to make sure that parameter/note events refer to IDs which actually exist, and that host functions are being called on appropriate threads.
 Ideally hosts should code defensively and handle this kind of error safely anyway, but (since native plugins are inherently more trusted than WCLAPs) it's understandable that they might be less cautious, which is why this is on the wishlist.